Oven-baked schnitzel – a simple recipe perfectly suitable for chicken, pork or turkey schnitzel.

 - some chili sauce or ketchup

-- Wash and dry the schnitzel.
-Tenderize them slightly between two sheets of plastic foil.
-Sprinkle them with salt and pepper and set aside.
+- Dry the schnitzels with kitchen paper.
+Tenderize slightly between two sheets of plastic foil using a meat mallet or a small but heavy saucepan.
+Sprinkle with salt and pepper and set aside.

 - Line a baking tray with baking paper.
 Lightly brush the baking paper with some of the oil mixture.

-- Bake for about 10 minutes, turn the schnitzel and bake for another 10 minutes.
-You could already check after a total time of 18 minutes if the schnitzel are done, the cooking time greatly depends on your oven.
+- Bake for about 10 minutes, turn the schnitzels and bake for another 5 to 10 minutes.
+Check after a total time of 15 minutes already, the cooking time greatly depends on your oven.

 - If your schnitzels are larger, check after the indicated cooking time is over and increase the cooking time only slightly, if necessary.
 As larger schnitzels will be just as thin as smaller schnitzels, the cooking time will not change dramatically.

 - About 50 – 70 g/ 1.7 – 2.4 oz each – small to serve in a burger bun, for instance.

 The schnitzels can definitely be larger (about 100 – 150 g/ 3.5 – 5.3 oz), and the baking time will not change drastically, as they all should be thin.